Baseflow/flutter_cache_manager/README.md

 ```
     var file = await DefaultCacheManager().getSingleFile(url);
 ```
-`getFile(url)` returns a stream with the first result being the cached file and later optionally the downloaded file.
+`getFileStream(url)` returns a stream with the first result being the cached file and later optionally the downloaded file.

+`getFileStream(url, withProgress: true)` when you set withProgress on true, this stream will also emit DownloadProgress when the file is not found in the cache.

 `downloadFile(url)` directly downloads from the web.